 The five sections of HB 1019 that were left standing are those that:

 - Transferred $80 million from the County Improvement for Roads and Bridges Fund (CIRB) to the Special Cash Fund (s.
-146);
+146).
+This is on top of $50 million taken from the fund in May.

 - Appropriated money from the Special Cash Fund to the Oklahoman Health Care Authority ($67 million in s.
 76), the Department of Mental Health and Substance Abuse Services ($88.3 million in s.
 82) and Department of Human Services ($79.0 million in s, 91);